Spin dynamics of moving bodies in rotating black hole spacetimes

-is the electromagnetically induced ADM mass.
-Here $\sigma \ $controls the strenght of nonlinear electrodynamic field and carries the dimension of length squared, $q_{m}$\ is related to the magnetic charge (see Ref. \cite {FanWang2016}) and the powers are ($\gamma =3$,$\nu =2$)\ for the Bardeen-like and ($\gamma =3$,$\nu =3$)\ for the Hayward-like spacetimes.
+where $\mu _{em}=q_{m}^{3}/\sigma $ is the electromagnetically induced ADM mass.
+Here $\sigma \ $controls the strength of nonlinear electrodynamic field and carries the dimension of length squared, $q_{m}$\ is related to the magnetic charge (see Ref. \cite{FanWang2016}), and the powers are ($ \gamma =3$,$\nu =2$)\ for the Bardeen-like and ($\gamma =3$,$\nu =3$)\ for the Hayward-like spacetimes.

-The stationary limit surfaces and the event horizon (if they exist) are determined by the solutions of Eqs.